Monthly Archives: September 2025

 What the research tells us

-Technology only works with organisational change
+Technology only works when it comes with organisational change

 Economists have long argued that IT delivers value only when combined with complementary organisational change.
 Bresnahan, Brynjolfsson and Hitt found that firms saw productivity gains when IT adoption came alongside workplace reorganisation and new product lines – but not from IT on its own.2